VISIT OUR ART STORE ▶

 Step 4: Glazing for Depth

-Once the first layer is dry, it's time to add more richness and depth.
-I spritz the paper again lightly and grab my burnt sienna.
+Once the first layer is dry, it’s time to add more richness and depth.
+The artist spritzes the paper again lightly and grabs burnt sienna.

-I don't want it to dominate the painting, so after applying it, I gently blot it back with my brush to soften it.
+The artist doesn’t want it to dominate the painting, so after applying it, they gently blot it back with the brush to soften it.

 Add a subtle layer of burnt sienna

-I go back into my indigo once more, deepening a few existing areas to pump up that dark-light contrast.
+The artist goes back into the indigo once more, deepening a few existing areas to enhance the dark-light contrast.

-The extra depth gives it even more drama—and honestly, it starts reminding me of tree branches.
-That's the beauty of abstract work: it can suggest so many different things without being literal.
+The extra depth gives it even more drama—and it starts resembling tree branches.
+That’s the beauty of abstract work: it can suggest so many things without being literal.

 Add indigo for extra depth

-Then, I let everything dry again before moving on.
+Then, the artist lets everything dry again before moving on.

 Step 5: Introducing Charcoal Lines

 Now comes the exciting part—adding charcoal to layer bold graphic marks over the soft watercolor base.
-I grab my soft willow charcoal stick and a ruler.
+The artist grabs the soft willow charcoal stick and a ruler.

-Using the ruler as a guide, I lay straight lines in interesting areas across the painting.
+Using the ruler as a guide, the artist lays straight lines in interesting areas across the painting.

-I vary the pressure to create some thicker and thinner marks.
-Willow charcoal goes on quickly, so I'm not surprised if my stick wears down fast.
-It's worth it for those deep, velvety lines!
+The artist varies the pressure to create thicker and thinner marks.
+Willow charcoal goes on quickly, so it’s no surprise if the stick wears down fast.
+It’s worth it for those deep, velvety lines!

-I make a few intersecting marks, some almost forming triangles.
-Again, I don't overthink.
-I place lines where they feel interesting and organic.
+The artist makes a few intersecting marks, some almost forming triangles.
+Again, the artist doesn’t overthink—lines are placed where they feel interesting and organic.

 Create lines with charcoal